MIN PLASTICS & SUPPLY, INC.

 In 1959, Min’s Workshop was appointed an authorized distributor of Rohm & Haas products Plexiglas® & Tuffak® sheets.
 In 1972, the company incorporated and changed its name to Min Plastics & Supply, Inc.

-Thank you for stopping by and taking the time to read a little about our story.
+Thank you for visiting our website and taking the time to read a little about our history.
 We would be honored to share with you what we have to offer.